krojew/cdrs-tokio/documentation/making-query.md

 session.query_with_values(INSERT_NUMBERS_QUERY, values).unwrap();
 ```

 Here we've provided a generic query string for inserting numbers into `my.numbers` table.
 This query string doesn't have actual values hardcoded so exactly the same query can be used for multiple insert operations.
 Such sort of query strings can be used for Prepare-and-Execute operations when a query string is sent just once during Prepare step and then Execution operation is performed each time new values should be inserted.
-For more detailes see [Preparing and Executing](./preparing-and-executing-queries.md) section.
+For more details see [Preparing and Executing](./preparing-and-executing-queries.md) section.

-However the full controll over the query can be achieved via `cdrs_tokio::query::QueryParamsBuilder`:
+However, the full control over the query can be achieved via `cdrs_tokio::query::QueryParamsBuilder`:

 ```rust
 use cdrs_tokio::query::QueryParamsBuilder;